 Bunions are a very common foot condition that we see in the clinic.
 Why?
 Bunions are either painful or the client believes their toe is unsightly.
 The term bunion itself is used to describe the bony lump found near the base of the big toe (as shown in the image), which is actually a bone adaptation from the positional change of the toe.

 The medical term for bunions is called Hallux Abducto Valgus (HAV).
 The term refers to the position of the big toe (hallux) turning inward with rotation and position (abducto valgus).
-The big toe over time starts to move towards the lesser toes, creating a wider foot with greater depth – making it harder to fit into shoes!
+Over a long period the big toe starts to move towards the lesser toes, creating a wider foot with greater depth – making it harder to fit into shoes!

 - Hereditary factors (by far the biggest factor)

 - Prolonged use of shoes that are too narrow (second biggest factor)

 - Biomechanical factors (feet which roll in from the ankle can roll in at the big toe too)

 The most common factor is genetics.
 First step – find out if your parents or grandparents have the same toes as you!

 The second biggest factor is footwear.
 If you think about any prolonged posture, our body will adapt to that position.
 Sitting in front of a computer all day causes a slumped over back, and narrow shoes over years causes toes to be squeezed together.
 This causes the big toe to drift over and the other toes to claw up to fit the shape of the shoe!